kimsama/Unity-QuickSheet/README.md

 * **_Flexible!_** It can also retrieve data from google spreadsheet.
 * **_Fast!_** No need to write a parser to retrieve data, it automatically serializes retrieved data into Unity3D's [ScriptableObject](http://docs.unity3d.com/ScriptReference/ScriptableObject.html), the binary format and so it is fast than to use XML which is usually ASCII format.

-Saying again, you don't need to write even single line of code to import data from a spreadsheet whatever Exced or Google spreadsheet.
+Saying again, you don't need to write even single line of code to import data from a spreadsheet whatever Excel or Google spreadsheet.

 ## Documentaion